Tigers vs. Astros Player Props Betting Odds

 Carpenter Stats

-- Kerry Carpenter has collected 83 hits with 12 doubles, a triple, 20 home runs and 24 walks.
-He has driven in 54 runs.
+- Kerry Carpenter has 85 hits with 12 doubles, a triple, 20 home runs, 24 walks and 54 RBI.
+He's also stolen one base.

-- Carpenter heads into this game looking to extend his six-game hit streak.
-During his last 10 games he is batting .353 with a double, five home runs, four walks and 13 RBI.
+- Carpenter enters this game looking to extend his seven-game hit streak.
+During his last 10 outings he is batting .371 with a double, five home runs, three walks and 13 RBI.

 Carpenter Recent Games